The Important Lessons of 9/11

 However, we must also realize that the fight is not over.
 The Islamist threat is still there as can be seen by the increasing persecution of Christians worldwide.
 Perhaps more disconcerting are those who would minimize the notion of this threat in the name of political correctness.

-Thus, on this September 11, all Americans are invited to remember those who tragically died and take to heart the lessons we have learned over these 11 long years.
+Thus, on this September 11, all Americans are invited to remember those who tragically died and take to heart the lessons we have learned.
 However, we are also invited to embrace the cross and press the attack.